 Firstly, Chitkul was not on my mind 🤔 when I had arrived in Kinnaur Valley.

 Then what happened which changed my mind to arrive in Chitkul Himachal and end up writing this complete Chitkul travel guide.

 The day before leaving for Chikul, I was in Kalpa valley.

 According to my plan, I left before the sunrise.
 Since I was staying in Village Kashmir (Kalpa) hardly any bus passes by before 8:30 a.m. on that route to reach Reckong Peo.

 Hence, Waited for some time.
 Luckily 😃, I saw a bus that had dropped passengers on the Kalpa-Roghi Road curve at 8 a.m.

 Me – Is this going towards Reckong Peo?
 Conductor – Yes, come up fast (strict of their time).

 Disclaimer – Some of the links in this article are affiliate links.
 If you find our website useful then please consider booking through our website at no additional cost to you.
 We will earn a small percentage of commission.
 Read more about our disclaimer here

 Let me be your Chitkul travel guide and take you to Paradise ♥.

 Chitkul is the last residing: a very small village in the India – China border.
 The Indian roads end here and you cannot go ahead from here all you can go is backward.

 The road to Chitkul valley is no less than a dream road trip.
-Driving 🚎on these road conditions are mostly preferred by experienced drivers keeping in mind the safety measures.
+Driving 🚎on these road conditions is mostly preferred by experienced drivers keeping in mind the safety measures.